 we have

-In this case we can compute $\|\Delta \bv\|^2$ and $\bv^T \Delta\bv$ in a distributed manner in advance, then the calculation of \eqref{eq:g} with different $\eta$ requires only $O(1)$ computation and does not need any communication.
-For the general case, though the computation might not be this low, by maintaining both $\bv$ and $\Delta \bv$, the calculation of $g(\bv + \eta \Delta \bv)$ requires no more communication but only at most $O(n)$ computation locally, and this cost is negligible as other parts of the algorithm already incur more expensive computations.
+In this case, we can precompute $\|\Delta \bv\|^2$ and $\bv^T \Delta\bv$, then the calculation of \eqref{eq:g} with different $\eta$ requires only $O(1)$ computation without any communication.
+For the general case, though the computation might not be this low, by maintaining both $\bv$ and $\Delta \bv$, the calculation of $g(\bv + \eta \Delta \bv)$ requires no additional communication and at most $O(n)$ computation locally, and this cost is negligible as other parts of the algorithm incur more expensive computation.
 The line search procedure is summarized in Algorithm \ref{alg:linesearch}.